 database

-module, this module will have semantic dependency on all other app’s features that use database.
+module, this module will have semantic dependency on all other app’s features that use the database.
 This might makedatabase

-module pretty big and also goes against the popular “module per feature” paradigm. - While not strictly necessary, this approach calls for Room entities inside
+While not strictly necessary, this approach calls for Room entities inside the database

 module to be used for serialization and deserialization exclusively.
-In other words, it would be an unfortunate idea to useAppMemoryInfo
+In other words, you should use AppMemoryInfo

-See, when you use the same class to define the database schema and also for a general use in the app, sooner or later, these two use cases will diverge.
-At that point, you’ll need to either create some Frankenstein data structure to accommodate both use cases (which will kill you eventually), or refactor to two data structures.
+into Frankenstein data structure to accommodate both use cases (which can lead to major long-term issues), or refactor to two standalone data structures.
 I prefer to just bite the bullet right away and go with two sets of data structures from the onset.
-It adds work and looks like a waste initially, but, in my experience, pays for itself relatively quickly (several months).
+It adds work and might look like a waste initially, but, in my experience, pays off relatively quickly as the codebase grows and requirements evolve.

 Conclusion